Extra-Chill/extrachill-contact/README.md

 - **Cloudflare Turnstile**: Hardcoded site key `0x4AAAAAAAPvQsUv5Z6QBB5n`

 ### Newsletter Integration
-To enable newsletter subscriptions, install the [ExtraChill Newsletter](https://github.com/Extra-Chill/extrachill-newsletter) plugin.
+To enable newsletter subscriptions, install the ExtraChill Newsletter plugin from the `extrachill-plugins/extrachill-newsletter/` directory.
 The contact form will automatically detect and integrate with it.

 ### Email Templates
 The plugin includes two HTML email templates with Extra Chill branding: